PHILADELPHIA REFLECTIONS

 Charles Townshend

 Consider first Charles Townshend, the Chancellor of England's exchequer in 1768.
 Townshend didn't particularly want the job, hoping instead for the Admiralty.
-None of the political power brokers particularly wanted to give him the job, ultimately regarding it as the place he could do least harm.
+None of the political power brokers particularly wanted to give him the job, but ultimately regarded it as the place he could do the least harm.
 He might have had no less an advisor than Adam Smith, who was the tutor of his son, but Smith's letters to him are so servile that it seems unlikely he would urge free trade to such a headstrong merchantilist employer.
-It is intiguing to speculate this strange association might have sharpened Smith's opinions in the Wealth of Nations which appeared a few years later.
+It is intriguing to speculate this strange association might have sharpened Smith's opinions in the Wealth of Nations which first appeared in 1776./p>

 {William Bradford}